simonmichael/hledger_site/src/install.md

 ```

 On some systems the exact punctuation and capitalisation is important.
-And some cases the locale may need to be installed with your system package manager first.
+And in some cases the locale may need to be installed with your system package manager first.
 See also: [hledger: Troubleshooting](hledger.md#troubleshooting).

 **On Nix or GUIX**